LaGare GALLERY

 OUR STORY

-Gary D McDaniel opened The Attic Antiques in 1961, and soon after, a purchase of a collection of master artworks.
-LaGare, his artist name, quickly expanded to an old riverboat guiding lighthouse, establishing The Lighthouse Antiques, Iowa Silver Plating Works, and LaGare Gallery, all nicely showcased on a historic property in Davenport, Iowa.
-Seems my father's vision quickly resonated throughout the Midwest and the Southwest, drawing some well-known costomers including the very famous concert pianist, Liberace, the world's highest-paid entertainer of that time.
-And there's Ike and TinaTurner, who traveled often from Chicago to negotiate the 'Art of the Deal,' and sometimes customers were barefoot on board LaGare's thirty-six foot Antique yacht.
+Gary D McDaniel opened The Attic Antiques in 1961, and shortly after, was a purchase of an important collection of master artworks.
+LaGare, my father's artist name, quickly expanded to a riverboat guiding lighthouse, establishing The Lighthouse Antiques, Iowa Silver Plating Works, and LaGare Gallery, all nicely showcased on a historic property in Davenport, Iowa.
+Seems LaGare's vision quickly resonated throughout the Midwest and the Southwest, drawing some well-known customers, including the very famous concert pianist, Liberace, the world's highest-paid entertainer of that time.
+And there's Ike and TinaTurner, who traveled often from Chicago to negotiate the 'Art of the Deal,' and sometimes customers went barefoot on board LaGare's thirty-six-foot antique yacht.

-Expanding in the early 1970s, LaGare opened The Old Goldmine gallery in Searchlight, Nevada, alongside operating a turquoise mine close by.
+Expanding in the early 1970s, LaGare opened The Old Goldmine gallery in Searchlight, Nevada, and just down the road, he operated a turquoise mine.
 Then along came the 80s and three more galleries, the Fountain Hills and Scottsdale, Arizona, locations, opening the latter store within a prestigious new art district.
 But cherished more than any was the Sonoita, Arizona, gallery.
-This secluded community was just a stop sign and several buildings, a place LaGare enjoyed curating the yearly wine festival, and include a monthly auction for the ranch owners of that southernmost border.
+This secluded community was just a stop sign and several buildings, a place LaGare enjoyed curating the yearly wine festival, and a monthly auction for the ranch owners of that southernmost border.

-My father provided an incredible life for our family.
-His oldest son had a complete line of cars, beginning with an amazing canary yellow '56 Chevy, a '70 Barracuda, a new '79 Chevy van, a '75 Harley Davidson, and before he went out on his own, a new Jeep with big tires.
+My father promoted an incredible life for our family.
+His oldest son had a complete line of cars, beginning with an amazing canary yellow '56 Chevy, a '70 Barracuda, a '79 Chevy van, a '75 Harley, and before he went on his own, a new Jeep with big tires.

-For me, I liked the slow pace of living on the Mississippi, and really didn't care for the latest fashion, and when it came to cars, LaGare had a parking lot full of Antiques that needed a battery charge.
+For me, I liked the slow pace of living on the Mississippi, and really didn't care for the latest fashion, and when it came to cars, LaGare had a parking lot full of antiques that needed a battery charge.
 And then my art collection, something I started while working LaGare estate sales.
-And I loved art class, especially around the house, thankfully, Dad was always in his workshop, and if he wasn't sculpting a decoy for the Quad City fair, he was creating a fishing lure.
+And I loved art class, especially around the house.
+Thankfully, Dad was always down in his workshop, and if he wasn't carving a decoy for the Quad City fair, he was sculpting a fishing lure.
 And whenever LaGare was creating, then so was I.

-And who wouldn't want to live on Lake Davenport, just a wide section of the Mississippi River, with the sailboat club a block downriver, and the Davenport Yacht Club, just a half mile upriver.
-And what a view.
+And who wouldn't want to live on Lake Davenport, a wide section of the Mississippi River, with a sailboat club a block downriver, and the Davenport Yacht Club just a half mile upriver.
+And what a view of the Rock Island Arsenal, a 946-acre island, where President Abraham Lincoln once commanded a post.